WASHINGTON YOUTH GARDEN

 • Expand the growing space

 Donate today and together we can grow the garden!
-We have already secured $50,000 in grant funding for the fence renovation, but we need our community’s help to reach our $150,000 goal.
+We have already secured $50,000 in grant funding for the fence renovation, and $60,000 in combined matching gifts for the campaign.
+To unlock these gifts, we must raise $60,000 from our community.
 Whether it’s $15, $50, or $500, every donation makes a difference.

 *Donations are for the entire Grow the Garden campaign and do not count towards annual membership.